Biography

 Sam moved to Oxford in 2016 where he completed his undergraduate degree in Medical Science at Oxford Brookes University.
 During his degree, Sam's research project involved working with The University of Oxford on the TEPHRA study to investigate the relationship between blood pressure and cardiac anatomy in adults born prematurely.

 Sam then transitioned directly into a PhD using echocardiography, physical activity and cardiorespiratory fitness tests, and other techniques to understand early risk factors for cardiac dysfunction in adolescents with obesity.
-This research was was part of the OxSOCRATES randomised control trial at The University of Oxford and Oxford Brookes University.
+This research was part of the OxSOCRATES randomised control trial at The University of Oxford and Oxford Brookes University.

 Research